BanditTech/WingmanReloaded/install/basic.md

 * The simplest for newer players is probably the Wizard.
   * It allows you to select several samples to do at once.
   * It will prompt you with what to do for each step.
-* Individual Sample is the other method, and its easier when you only want to recalibrate one or two gamestates.
-  * Mouse over each button to see a discription.
+* Individual Samples can be gathered by clicking the specific Gamestate.
-  * Click the appropriate sample button while the gamestate is active, read the popup and continue.
+  * Click the appropriate Gamestate button while it is active.

-> Once you have done your calibrations, click Show Gamestates button to confirm everything is working.
-When changing game panels the corresponding gamestate should light up.
+> Once you have done your calibrations, observe your Gamestates.
+When changing game panels the corresponding Gamestate should light up red.
 If everything has lit up green the script is ready to work.

+> All Gamestates should display green when ready to play.
+Any panels open that would pause the script should display as highlighted red when active.
+If opening and closing panels does not correctly toggle the Gamestate, then you need to redo the calibration for that specific panel.

+> Two special gamestates are considered FAILSAFES.
+They are required to be active at all times, and instead turn RED when they are not found.
+That is the Character Active and Overhead Health Bar Gamestates.

+To properly calibrate Character Active, simply be loaded into a character then sample. (the health globes must be visible)

+To properly calibrate Overhead Health Bar you need to go to Sample Strings in the Configuration tab.

 ## Adjust Globes